victoriaolanipekun/code-challenge/README.md

 Like the first challenge, there are example test cases but these are not mandatory.
 Please feel free to provide your own to show off your work.

 ## Part 2

+In the folder `part_two` you will find a very basic pre-built express server.
+Please run `npm i` and `npm run dev` to start the server.
+If you examine the code, you will see that we are using an in-memory Mongo instance as our database.
+Traditionally this is used for testing but for the sake of this challenge, it removes the need for deployment or concern about persistence of data.

+### Setup

+- Once you have the dependencies installed and the server running, hit the endpoint `http://localhost:5002/test` and ensure you are returning a 200 status and 'Hello world'.
+- Examine the file structure - there is an extremely simplified database and API instance already set up.
+There is a user model and two endpoints that allow you to post a new user and retrieve all users in the database.
+- *The users collection and endpoints are purely for demonstrative purposes and play no role in the challenge.*
+- Please hit both the endpoints and ensure you can post and retrieve users before attempting the challenge
+- **Note** - Remember the database is an **in-memory instance**.
+If you make a change to the code and restart the server, all existing data will be lost so don't panic.

+### Challenge

+The brief is as follows: Similar to Google Forms or SurveyMonkey, we would like the ability for a user to create a form that takes *n* questions that take either a string, number or boolean value as an answer.
+This survey could then be retrieved and the relevant answers supplied and recorded by any number of respondants.

+Your challenge is to design the database schema, endpoints and any associated logic.

+Some things to consider:

+- We do not require you to have any authentication or logging of the user who created the form.
+Whilst this would be the obvious thing to do in the real world, in the scope of this challenge it is unnecessary
+- Think carefully about the data is stored.
+Scalability is important.
+- Reusable and maintainable code is vital
+- What are some natural limits we would want to impose on any form created?
+- What are additional featues/ideas somebody creating a form may want to have access to?
+- This is **NOT** a frontend challenge.
+Please do not submit any frontend work, it will be not be taken into consideration.

+Including testing is not expected due to the added complexity and time.
+However, please submit a few paragraphs about how, why and what you would test if building out the features above.

+### Submission

+Please fork the repository, create a new branch and make a pull request with `ruairidhflint` as a reviewer.
+Once this has been done, please email me at `rory.flint@cpandr.co.uk` with a link to the pull request.